vascofazza/8bit-cpu/README.md

 # MK1 8bit Computer

-Schematics and code for my home-made 8-bit CPU.
+Schematics and code for my home-made 8-bit CPU and its companion boards.

 ## Overview